PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 #### Insert a record to a table

-* x: name of the table
+* x: name of table

-* field1 and field2: names of the fields that you want to add data to
+* field1 and field2: names of fields that you want to add data to

 * a and b: data values to be added